riaanvddool/docker-msatlib/README.md

 Register here to download the Public Wavelet Transform Decompression Library Software: http://oiswww.eumetsat.int/WEBOPS-cgi/wavelet/register

 The file can now be downloaded from the link provided via email.
+Place the PublicDecompWT.zip file in the same directory as the Dockerfile.

 Example:

     wget http://oiswww.eumetsat.org/wavelet/html/1549891155/PublicDecompWT.zip